 What is carbon offsetting?

-While we mostly hear about carbon offsetting when talking about reducing carbon emissions from flights (have you ever been asked if you want to offset the emissions from a trip when buying a plane ticket?), more and more companies have included carbon offsetting in their sustainability strategies.
+While we mostly hear about carbon offsetting when talking about reducing carbon emissions from flights (you’ve likely been asked if you want to offset the emissions from a trip when buying a plane ticket?), more and more companies have included carbon offsetting in their sustainability strategies.
 In fashion, these range from companies whose entire response to climate change is to estimate their emissions and then offset them, to much more robust approaches where offsetting plays a minor role in a broader science-based approach.

 The case against carbon offsetting